pemcg/manageiq-automation-howto-guide/chapter7/using_tags_from_automate.md

   					:description => "Data Centre") end
 ```
-We can also check whether a tag exists within a category, and if not create it...
+We can also check whether a tag exists within a category, and if not create it:

 ```ruby
 unless $evm.execute('tag_exists?', 'data_centre', 'london')